PHP-FFMpeg/PHP-FFMpeg/docs/source/Recipes.rst

 Create your own media type
 ++++++++++++++++++++++++++

-PHP-FFMpeg provides ``FFMpeg\Format\Video``, as base interface for creating a Video format.
+PHP-FFMpeg provides ``FFMpeg\Format\VideoInterface``, as base interface for creating a Video format.
 To define a target format, all you need to do is implement this Interface.

 .. code-block:: php

     <?php
     namespace Foo\Bar;

-    use FFMpeg\Format\Video;
+    use FFMpeg\Format\VideoInterface;

-    class MyFormat implements Video
+    class MyFormat implements VideoInterface
     {
         public function getKiloBitrate()
         {